Costa Rica 10 days itinerary

 Watch turtles

-To witness the magic of endangered sea turtles coming ashore to lay eggs, you’ll need to visit during one of two laying seasons — March to May, and July to October.
+A travel tip for your Costa Rica itinerary: to witness the magic of endangered sea turtles coming ashore to lay eggs, you’ll need to visit during one of two laying seasons—March to May and July to October.

 During the experience, you’ll see turtles lumber ashore to dig a huge hole before laying their eggs, covering them, and slowly returning to the sea.

-Editor's tip: it’s possible to see stragglers laying eggs during the day, but the majority of the arrivals occur at night (source: Costa Rica Guide)
+Editor's tip: it’s possible to see stragglers laying eggs during the day, but the majority of the arrivals occur at night.

 Take a boat tour of Tortuguero’s canals

-Moving now to a personal favorite experience in Tortuguero — boarding a boat to drift through the caños (lagoons) to see tangled mangroves and thick forests full of incredible wildlife, including sloths, spider monkeys and tonnes of tropical birds.
+No matter which Tortuguero tours you choose, wildlife takes center stage.
+Moving now to a personal favorite experience in Tortuguero—boarding a boat to drift through the caños (lagoons) to see tangled mangroves and thick forests full of incredible wildlife, including sloths, spider monkeys, and tons of tropical birds.

 If you don’t want to join a boat trip, you could take a kayak tour of the canals.